traumverloren/haute-codeture/haute-codeture.md

 ![inline](mqtt-pubsub-diagram.png)

+^Publish Subscribe Architecture

-^Consists of clients and a broker.
+^clients and a broker.

 ^Clients connect to the broker, which then mediates communication between the two devices.

-^Each device can subscribe, or register, to particular topics.
+^Each device can subscribe to particular topics.

 ^When another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed.